wso2/docs-is/en/docs/learn/multi-factor-authentication-for-wso2-is-management-console.md

         !!!
 Tip

-            When configuring single-sign-on for Management Console, "Issuer" value of the SAML request is default to **carbonServer** as mentioned above.
+            When configuring single-sign-on for Management Console, "Issuer" value of the SAML request is defaulted to **carbonServer** as mentioned above.
-            You can change this value by adding following configuration to `<IS_HOME>/repository/conf/deployment.toml` file.
+            You can change this value by adding following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.
             ```toml
                 [admin_console.authenticator.saml_sso_authenticator.config]
                 ServiceProviderID = "CustomCarbonServerIssuer"